 We hold auditions for each production but as a start, email us your cv plus a recent photo.
 For NSO Chorus productions, solo roles are unpaid and all singers are welcome to audition for these roles.

 The core of New Sussex Opera is the NSO Chorus.
 We warmly invite amateur and local singers to come and be part of this dynamic group –

 During productions, the NSO Chorus is working alongside an expert production team, conductor, soloists and orchestra.
 NSO Chorus members are also offered the opportunity to audition for supporting roles in our productions, or solos in “in-

-New members aren’t asked to audition for the chorus, but have an initial trial period, because standards are high and the chorus is recognised as making a huge contribution to the distinctive NSO ‘sound’ that underpins our growing – and glowing – reputation.
+New members may have a simple audition for the chorus, and have an initial trial period, because standards are high and the chorus is recognised as making a huge contribution to the distinctive NSO ‘sound’ that underpins our growing – and glowing – reputation.
 Having said that, it is a big plus if you can read music, and acknowledge that opera calls for acting as well as singing ability – both of which will be enhanced by your first and subsequent productions with us.

 There is a membership fee, currently £40 per annum, plus a show fee for each production.
 Come and be part of your exciting, talented, and friendly local company.
 Tenors are especially welcome!

 See our chorus schedule page.